 Address: 1201 12th St SW Suite 632, Rochester, MN 55902, United States

-The museum of Spark is a collaborative, interactive space where visitors can learn about technology, science, engineering, math, and the arts, as well as culture connectedness, fitness, and well-being.
+Spark is a fantastic children’s museum in Rochester that is a collaborative, engaging environment where guests may discover technology, science, engineering, math, and the arts, as well as cultural connections.

-It’s a fantastic place for kids to let their imaginations run wild.
-Spark is a hands-on, inquiry-based learning and play program that allows people of all ages to learn about the world, each other, and their local environments.
+It’s a great place for kids to let their imaginations run wild.
+This is a hands-on, inquiry-based learning and play program that allows people of all ages to learn about the world, each other, and their local environments.

-Spark have materials discovery allows students to use all of their senses to investigate the material world, including instruments, natural artifacts, raw materials, and construction materials.
+Spark has materials discovery that allows students to use all of their senses to investigate the material world, including instruments, natural artifacts, raw materials, and construction materials.

-Exploring and learning the environment and how it works, educating life decisions, and using the arts to expand cross-disciplinary possibilities are all part of the STEAM that Spark offers.
+Exploring and learning the environment and how it works, educating life decisions, and using the arts to expand cross-disciplinary possibilities are all part of Spark’s STEAM.

 See Related: Best Museums in Minnesota